Pier 54, Seattle: History

 Pier 54 (then Pier 3) circa 1901, with steamer T.W.
 Lake alongside.

 Starting in 1900, Pier 3 was leased by Galbraith, Bacon & Co.
 The principals of this firm were James Galbraith and Cecil Bacon.
 They were wholesale dealers in grain, hay, plaster, concrete, and building materials.
 In 1910, the pier narrowly escaped destruction in the Belltown fire, although the nearby Galbraith, Bacon warehouse was destroyed.
+36 of their horses burned to death.
+Two horses, named Don and Frank, were rescued by workers who had been sleeping in the building at the time.

 In 1917, like Pier 1 and Pier 2, Seattle, Pier 3 was owned by the Northern Pacific Railway.

 Pier 3 was the terminal for Island Transportation Co., Merchants Transportation Co., Puget Sound Naval Station Route, Kitsap County Transportation Company, Pollard Steamship.
 Co., and other Puget Sound local shipping lines.
 The Kitsap County Transportation Company, run by James Galbraith's son Walter Galbraith, competed against the Puget Sound Navigation Company running from the Colman Dock.
 As such it was home pier for wooden steamships such as the Kitsap, the Utopia, the Reliance and the Hyak.
 Other Puget Sound steamers known to have called at Pier 3 included Magnolia, Mohawk, Florence K, Dode, and Monticello 2.
 Pier 3 was within walking distance of Pike Place Market where much of the local groceries brought in by the steamers were sold.
 Typically this would have been done by the farmers themselves or their wives, who would ride the steamers into Pier 3 in the morning and depart in the evening.
 Live hens, slaughtered poultry, eggs, milk in galvanized cans, sacks of potatoes, rhubarb in bundles and fruit in crates.
 Dockside travel facilities offered few comforts then, but Pier 3 was one of the first to offer a small waiting room.

 From 1929 to the mid-1930s Pier 3 was general headquarters for Gorst Air Transport, who operated a seaplane service from there, using Keystone-Loening planes.
 They also operated out of Bremerton across the Sound.
 Through this period, the Northern Pacific still owned the pier, but by 1944 the Washington Fish and Oyster Company (now Ocean Beauty Seafoods) had purchased the pier and was its main tenant.
 Engineering firm Reese and Callender Associates helped them reinforce the pier and to adapt it to its new use.